chenlijun99/autoanki/packages/autoanki-plugin-content-pdf-fragment/README.md

 ## Possible future work

 - Allow PDF fragments to be pre-rendered, meaning that what actually ends up in Anki are just images.
 Then it is truly as if we had taken a screenshot of the PDF fragment.
+This is not a necessary better way to doing things.
+Whether to dynamically render PDFs or to statically generated images of portions of PDFs depends on the users' preference and usage pattern.